10 Best Caulking Guns of 2022 – Reviews, Top Picks & Guide

 1. Ryobi P310G Variable Discharge Caulk – Best Overall

-Out of all the caulking guns currently on the market, the Ryobi P310G Variable Discharge Caulk is your best option.
+Out of all the caulking guns currently on the market, the Ryobi P310G Variable Discharge Caulk is our pick for the best caulk gun overall.
 It has up to 500 pounds of push force, allowing you to use it with many high viscosity sealants.
 This makes it extremely versatile.
 You can easily use it for a variety of different projects.
 It is also very energy efficient.
 It can dispense up to 200 tubes of caulk on a single charge.
 Thanks to the ergonomically designed pistol grip handle, the Ryobi is made to be very balanced.
 The weight is evenly distributed across the whole tool.

 It has a variable speed adjuster, so you can change the dispensing speed to match your work speed.
 You won’t have to go slower than you may go otherwise or rush just to keep up with the caulk dispenser.
 We particularly liked that it has an onboard puncture tool.